-- Early Stage Intervention Behavior - o Behavior is not yet significantly impacting the learning of the student or classroom functioning but could escalate if not addressed. - o Examples: - Behavior has not generalized to more than one specific situation - Behavior has only occurred recently, less than 3-4 occurrences - Moderate Behavior - o Behavior is beginning to significantly impact classroom functioning or student learning. - o Examples: - Behavior has generalized to multiple settings - Behavior has been repeatedly occurring, for example daily or weekly - Behavior disrupts the classroom functioning and students are unable to complete anticipated work due to frequency of the teacher's need to address this behavior. - Student is not mastering core curriculum at anticipated rate. - The student has an IEP and is not making progress in IEP goals and objectives. - Serious Behavior - o Behavior may require systematic observations and data collection and analysis procedures. - o Examples: - Assaultive: physical assaults that require staff to manage the problem safely to protect the student and/or staff or peers.
-(If the behavior has occurred only once, a behavior plan may or may not be required, but careful analysis of the situation is required to assure future safety of all. - Self-Injurious: physical harming self (e.g. repeatedly hits self on head, continuous skin pricking resulting in health issues). - Other: Serious behaviors that interfere with quality of life, and/or IEP goal mastery (i.e. maladaptive behaviors) and/or occurring in multiple environments.
+- Early Stage Intervention Behavior - o Behavior is not yet significantly impacting the learning of the student or classroom functioning but could escalate if not addressed. - o Examples: - Behavior has not generalized to more than one specific situation - Behavior has only occurred recently, less than 3-4 occurrences - Moderate Behavior - o Behavior is beginning to significantly impact classroom functioning or student learning. - Examples: - Behavior has generalized to multiple settings - Behavior has been repeatedly occurring, for example daily or weekly - Behavior disrupts the classroom functioning and students are unable to complete anticipated work due to frequency of the teacher's need to address this behavior. - Student is not mastering core curriculum at anticipated rate. - The student has an IEP and is not making progress in IEP goals and objectives. - Serious Behavior - o Behavior may require systematic observations and data collection and analysis procedures. - o Examples: - Assaultive: physical assaults that require staff to manage the problem safely to protect the student and/or staff or peers.
+(If the behavior has occurred only once, a behavior plan may or may not be required, but careful analysis of the situation is required to assure future safety of all. - Self-Injurious: physical harming self (e.g. repeatedly hits self on head, continuous skin pricking resulting in health issues). - Other: Serious behaviors that interfere with quality of life, and/or IEP goal mastery (i.e. maladaptive behaviors) and/or occurring in multiple environments. - Extreme Behavior - Student poses a safety issue to others or to self.
+Students behavior may require systematic observations and data collection and analysis procedures. - o Examples: - Student has made a very serious substantive threat to harm self or others, e.g. threatens to kill self or others.